What Is Ejection Fraction?

 - Swollen feet, legs, or belly

-There are medications that can raise your EF and improve symptoms.
+Medications can raise your ejection fraction and make you feel better.
 Your doctor may suggest:

-- Angiotensin-converting enzyme (ACE) inhibitors or angiotensin II receptor blockers (ARBs): They ease stress on your heart muscle.
+- Angiotensin-converting enzyme (ACE) inhibitors, angiotensin II receptor blockers (ARBs), or angiotensin receptor neprilysin inhibitors (ARNIs) like sacubitril/valsartan ( Entresto ).
+They ease stress on your heart muscle.

-- Beta-blockers: They improve symptoms by slowing your heart rate a bit to lower its workload.
+- Beta-blockers.
+They ease symptoms by slowing your heart rate a bit to lower its workload.

-- Mineralocorticoid receptor antagonist: A type of diuretic that helps your body get rid of salt and fluid without losing potassium.
+- Mineralocorticoid receptor antagonists.
+These diuretics help your body get rid of salt and fluid without losing potassium.

 - Get regular physical activity at a level your doctor approves.